D-score/gsedread/README.md

 Item renaming with `dscore::rename_variables()` relies on the item name translation table `dscore::builtin_translate`.

+The R script `gsedscripts::inst/scripts/phase2/build_database_fixed.R` implements these steps, and builds the duckdb database with Phase 1 + 2 item data.

 ## Additional cleaning and data repair

 The `gsedread::read_gsed_fixed()` function reads the data per phase.